 - Continue analysis of the student GLBT climate survey results, with particular attention to what lessons and action items can be drawn from the data and analysis.

 - Continue participation in the University Council on Inclusive Excellence and Equity to support the university’s strategic plan and the theme of “inclusive excellence”.
 Our representation on this Council provides an opportunity for this commission to have more regularized communication with co-chairs from the other presidential commissions, unit VP/administrators, Faculty Senate, and Human Resources.

 - Partner with NAVITAS staff and UNH personnel working with NAVITAS students for discussion of GLBT and broad inclusive excellence and equity issues within this new program.

 - Continue work on the development of a system for archiving materials on UNH LGBT history with the Library Collections/Archive office.
 Material preserved could be used for student reference and access in the writing of case studies.

-- Plans for a Partner Benefit Forum are in the works.
-The forum will be scheduled to take place in late fall and will provide resource materials as well as speakers who will address a variety of topics to include adoption, estate planning, real estate ownership, and health care issues.
+- Plans for another Partner Benefit Forum to take place in late fall to provide resource materials and guest speakers to address a variety of topics including adoption, estate planning, real estate ownership, and health care issues.

 - Continue discussions with the Alumni Office with regard to the development of an alumni database.